angeloskounavis/data-structures-and-algorithms/python/docs/stack_queue_brackets/README.md

 space O(n): cause it will grow based on the input

 ## Contributors
-Ricardo, Jason, Aubrey
+Ricardo, Jason, Aubrey.

 ## Time it took to complete
-1 hour and a half
+2 hour and a half.